Best subset selection is robust against design dependence: Iterative hard thresholding

-This section introduces a computationally feasible algorithm IHT that approximately solves the BSS problem based on iterative hard thresholding. \cite[][Theorem~1]{JTK14} show that when the loss function $\cL(\bbeta)$ in \eqref{eq:best_subset} satisfies the ristricted strong convexity (RSC) and restricted strong smoothness (RSS), IHT is able to achieve a lower objective value than the minimum of the objective of \eqref{eq:best_subset} (i.e., $\cL(\hat\bbeta^{\bss}(\hat s)$) by selecting slightly more than $\hat s$ variables.
-This sparsity relaxation is inevitable, given the NP-hard nature of BSS.
-Then one natural question arises: does the solution given by IHT inherit the model selection properties we establish in Section \ref{sec:bss}?
-Apparently, one cannot expect IHT to achieve model consistency, as it needs to select a larger model than the true one to ensure the goodness of fit.
-Therefore, our main interest here is to see whether IHT enjoys the sure screening property as seen in Theorem \ref{thm:power}, or more generally, to assess the TPR of the solution of IHT.
-Below we first formally introduce the IHT algorithm and then estabish the TPR guarantee of IHT.
+In this section, we focus on the two-stage fully corrective IHT that is analyzed in \cite{JTK14}.
+We aim to address the following question: can this IHT algorithm inherit the model selection properties we establish in Section \ref{sec:bss}?
+Apparently, one cannot expect it to achieve model consistency, because it needs to select a larger model than the true one to ensure the goodness of fit \citep[][Theorem~4]{JTK14}.
+Therefore, our main interest here is to see whether IHT enjoys the sure screening property as established in Theorem \ref{thm:power}, or more generally, to assess the TPR of the solution of IHT.
+In the sequel, we first formally introduce the IHT algorithm and then establish its TPR guarantee.